Bugs in Quantum Computing Platforms: An Empirical Study: Introduction

 More generally, the key findings of our study include: \begin{itemize} \item \percQuantumBugsAnnotated{} of all studied bugs in quantum computing platforms are quantum-specific, which motivates future work on dedicated approaches to prevent and find them. \item Bugs are spread across various components of the studied platforms.
 Components that represent, compile, and optimize quantum programming abstractions are particularly prone to quantum-specific bugs. \item While many (92 out of \totRealBugAnnotated{}) bugs manifest through program crashes, i.e., generic and easy-to-detect signs of misbehavior, quantum-specific bugs tend to more frequently cause incorrect outputs, making them harder to detect. \item We present a hierarchy of recurring bug patterns and quantify how many bugs match each pattern.
 Besides patterns also known from other kinds of software, we identify ten novel, quantum-specific bug patterns, such as incorrectly ordered qubits and incorrect scheduling of low-level quantum operations. \item Many bugs in quantum computing platforms can be fixed by changing only a few lines of code, making them an interesting target for automated program transformation and program repair techniques. \end{itemize}

 The results of this study are useful for both researchers and developers.
 Researchers working on bug-related techniques can benefit from insights into this new domain and the kinds of problems it causes.
 Some of our results call for quantum-specific approaches to prevent and detect kinds of bugs not targeted by traditional approaches.
 Developers of quantum computing platforms can learn from our bug patterns as recurring mistakes to avoid in the future.
 They can also use our results on which components are most bug-prone to guide the allocation of testing and analysis efforts.
+As quantum computing platforms have clearly evolved beyond mere research prototypes, but are not yet as widely used as, e.g., traditional language implementations, our study of bugs and their characteristics has the chance to positively influence the design of future versions of these platforms.
 To allow others to build upon our results, we share the set of studied bugs, including all annotations produces during the study.
 For example, we envision the dataset to serve as a basis for evaluating future work on finding bugs in quantum computing platforms.

 Given the young age of practical quantum computing, there currently are only few empirical studies on it. \citet{huangQDBQuantumAlgorithms2019} describe their experience of developing and testing quantum algorithms.
 A recent position paper~\cite{camposQBugsCollectionReproducible2021} underlines the need for studying quantum bugs.
 Both approaches focus on developing quantum algorithms, whereas we study bugs in quantum computing platforms.
-Others have collected a dataset of 36 bugs~\cite{zhaoBugs4QBenchmarkReal2021}, but only from a single quantum computing platform, and without a deeper analysis of the properties of these bugs.
+Others have collected a dataset of 36 bugs~\cite{zhaoBugs4QBenchmarkReal2021a}, but only from a single quantum computing platform, and without a deeper analysis of the properties of these bugs.